Lung Nodules Program

 At Mount Sinai, we offer multiple surgical options for removing a pulmonary nodule.
 The two most common forms of surgery are thoracotomy and video-assisted thoracoscopy.

 Thoracotomy is an open lung surgery, where a cut is made in the chest to remove pieces of diseased lung tissue.
 Patients must remain in the hospital for some days after the surgery.
 There is a low mortality risk with this procedure and a mini-thoracotomy, which is less invasive, can also be performed.
 Your doctor can explain to you which thoracotomy is best-suited for your condition.

 Video-assisted thoracoscopy is a procedure where a thoracoscope (a flexible tube with a miniature camera at its end) is used.
 The thoracoscope is inserted via a small incision in the chest.
 With the help of the camera, the surgeon can see an image of the pulmonary nodule on a screen.
 This procedure requires a smaller cut and there is a shorter recovery time compared to a thoracotomy.

 Why Choose Mount Sinai – National Jewish Health Respiratory Institute

 The lung specialists at the Mount Sinai - National Jewish Health Respiratory Institute diagnose and treat the wide variety of lung nodules.
 You’ll have a team of nationally renowned experts providing a personalized program of treatment.
 We work closely with thoracic surgeons, radiologists, medical oncologists, radiation oncologists, and pathologists to provide the very best care.
-The Respiratory Institute offers the best and latest comprehensive treatments for lung nodules and all types of conditions that affect your lungs.
+The Respiratory Institute offers the best and newest comprehensive treatments for lung nodules and all types of conditions that affect your lungs.